olegantonyan/typerb/README.md

   def call(some_arg)
     some_arg.
-            type!(String) # this won't work. type!() call must be on the same line with the variable it's called on
+            type!(String) # this won't work. type!() call must be on the same line with the variable it's called on - raise error message without variable name
                           # some_arg.    type!(String) is ok though
   end
 end